Use been after the verb to have.|

-Usually participles can be used as adjectives before nouns, but 'being' and
+Usually participles can be used as adjectives before nouns, but being and been can't.

-However, even although 'been' and 'being' are participles, they are not used as
+However, even although been and being are participles, they are not used as adjectives before nouns.

 (What does this mean?
 The car that used to be a car?
 This is nonsense.)

 The being tree.